Patapom/webgl/Web/blog/patapom/docs/SHPortal.md

 ## About Distant Radiance and Irradiance Environments ##

-So let's delve deeper into Ramamoorthi's paper that establishes the relationship between radiance and irradiance in terms of SH coefficients.<br />
+So let's delve deeper into Ramamoorthi's paper[^2] that establishes the relationship between radiance and irradiance in terms of SH coefficients.<br />

 ### Estimating the lambertian BRDF SH coefficients ###
 Ramamoorthi states that irradiance $E(\mathbf n )$ reflected by a diffuse Lambertian surface is written: